20 people found this helpful

 - Detergent

 Aluminium tends to oxidise as time passes, which results in that dull, chalky look.
-If you’ve seen that on your items, you’ll want to learn how to remove oxidation from aluminium.
+If you’ve experienced this with your home items, you’re probably wondering how to remove oxidation from aluminium.
 Fortunately, you can bring back a nice clear appearance with the right know-how – and a popular sauce.
-Yep, that’s right, you just need to open your kitchen cupboard again and bring out the ketchup – another acidic powerhouse.[1]
+Yep, that’s right, you just need to open your kitchen cupboard again and bring out the ketchup – another acidic powerhouse.2- Here’s what you’ll need to learn how to remove aluminium oxide.

 - Tomato ketchup